South Korea 5-day itinerary: an easy to follow guide

 If, however, you are wondering which trips are the most popular and the ones we would encourage you to go on, here are our top choices:

-• a day trip to DMZ (Demilitarized Zone) to the border with North Korea.
-It is only done by organized tour and you would read everything about it here.
+- a day trip to DMZ (Demilitarized Zone) to the border with North Korea.
+It is only done through an organized tour; you can read everything about it here.

-• Suwon – is another city that can be reached by train from Seoul, with a beautiful fortress built on a hill and a popular cafe street.
+- Suwon is another city that can be reached by train from Seoul.
+It has a beautiful fortress built on a hill and a popular cafe street.

 Read also: The complete itinerary for spending 4 days in Seoul